Log Output Adapter

 Concurrency Tab

-Use the Concurrency tab to specify separate threading for this instance of this component, or multiplicity options, or both.
+Use the Concurrency tab to specify parallel regions for this instance of this component, or multiplicity options, or both.
 The Concurrency tab settings are described in Concurrency Options, and dispatch styles are described in Dispatch Styles.

 Caution